NVR-2023/NVR-2023-02-Take-home-assignment/README.md

 ### 5. Open the Browser

 Once the server is running, press Ctrl + Click on the provided link to open a browser window at the port specified by Vite.

+> [!NOTE]
+> This project uses Tailwind 4 Beta, which no longer includes the traditional config file.
+The local version works correctly with Vite; however, when cloned, the CSS fails to load initially.
+A manual page refresh is required to render it properly.
+Once the CSS is cached, it functions as expected.
+Please note that for assessment purposes, you may need to refresh the page.
+This was a last-minute check, and while I’ve attempted several fixes, I am actively exploring additional solutions to resolve the issue and ensure smooth functionality moving forward.

 ## Pages